Double Wire-O/Twin Loop | GBC or Plastic Comb Binding | Post Bind | Terminology

-We can bind your project with colorful plastic spiral coil binding, which will allow the book to lay flat when open and for the cover to be folded completely back on itself.
+We can bind your project with colorful plastic spiral coil binding.
+This process allows the book to lay flat when open, and the cover to be folded completely back on itself.
 The binding consists of a continuous spiral of plastic coil threaded through pre-punched holes along the binding edge of the paper, with one loop of coil through each hole.
-The durable plastic coils come in the following color options:
+When choosing spiral coil binding for your next project, our durable plastic coils come in the following color options:

 GBC ® or Plastic Comb Binding

 We also offer GBC® ProClick® spines, a new way to mechanically bind documents featuring the ability to do quick edits by “unzipping” and “zipping” the teeth of this circular hard plastic spine.
 Our Alpha-Doc® punching machine can punch the GBC® rectangular holes in your paper before or after printing.

 A recent equipment addition is our heat activated padding machine that is ideal for making premium pads.
 Promotional pads remain an effective sales tool linking you with your customers on a daily basis.
 Whether it’s a focused marketing effort or just utilizing your scrap paper, we guarantee your customers will appreciate the gesture.
-Our heat activated adhesive padding machine produces premium pads that are durable.
+Our heat-activated adhesive padding machine produces premium pads that are durable.
 So whether it’s scratch pads, note pads, order pads or any other type of pads, let us help you with yours.
 We can make pads up to 16” wide on the padding edge and up to 3 ½” thick.

 Glue (hot melt or water based) is applied along the backbone or spine edges of assembled, printed sheets.
 The book or magazine cover is then applied directly over the still tacky adhesive.
-Alternative term is Perfect Binding.
+Alternative term is perfect binding.

 Collating individual printed sheets or signatures in a complete set with the pages in proper sequence or alignment.
 Assembling takes place before binding.
 Alternative terms are collating, gathering and inserting.

-The exposed part of a bound volume when shelved.
+Term for the exposed part of a bound volume when shelved.
 Also called spine and shelf back.

 The fold along the backs of sections through which they are sewn, stapled, glued, or otherwise fastened to each other is called a back fold.

-To fasten printed sheets or signatures with wire, thread, glue or other means.
+Term meaning to fasten printed sheets or signatures with wire, thread, glue or other means.

-The finishing department of a print shop or a separate company that specializes in finishing printed products such as collating, folding, trimming and binding.
-Also term for all work with press sheets other than the actual printing including cutting, jogging (the process of handling press sheets to form a neater, more even stack of sheets), collating, folding and stitching.
+The finishing department of a print shop or a separate company that specializes in finishing printed products such as collating, folding, trimming, and binding.
+Also term for all work with press sheets other than the actual printing including cutting, jogging (the process of handling press sheets to form a neater, more even stack of sheets), collating, folding, and stitching.

 The process of fastening or binding the pages of a printed piece or publication in the proper order and usually with a protective cover.
 Many binding methods exist that can be chosen for the type of publication and/or the type of handling it will receive.

-The edge of a group of sheets or pages where binding occurs.
+Term indicating the edge of a group of sheets or pages where binding occurs.

 Paper that is suitable for books, catalogs, magazines, advertising and general printing needs.
-It is divided into uncoated paper (usually offset paper), coated paper (also called art paper, enamel paper, gloss paper and slick paper) and text paper.
+It is divided into uncoated paper (usually offset paper), coated paper (also called art paper, enamel paper, gloss paper, and slick paper), and text paper.

 A pamphlet bound in booklet form.